pingcap/docs-cn/tidb-troubleshooting-map.md

     - Cause 1：The TiDB server that is executing the DML statement is stopped by `graceful kill` and prepares to exit.
 The execution time of the transaction that contains the DML statement exceeds one DDL lease.
 An error is reported when the transaction is committed.

-    - Cause 2: The TiDB server cannot connect to PD or TiKV when it is executing the DML statement, which causes the following problems:

-        - The TiDB server did not load the new schema within one DDL lease (`45s` by default); or
-        - The TiDB server disconnects from PD with the `keep alive` setting.
+    - Cause 2: The TiDB server cannot connect to PD or TiKV when it is executing the DML statement.
+As a result, the TiDB server did not load the new schema within one DDL lease (`45s` by default), or the TiDB server disconnects from PD with the `keep alive` setting.

     - Cause 3: TiKV has high load or network timed out.
 Check the node loads in **Grafana** -> **TiDB** and **TiKV**.